Meet our employees

 Benefits of working at FCA

 “A big perk is the 401(k) retirement matching, and the work-life balance is awesome.
 My boss is very flexible about my schedule, letting me move my flex day around when I need to.
 Vacation time is generous.
 And the pay-grade structure gives set criteria for moving up.
 I really enjoy the travel.
 I’m a competitive, fast-paced person, and with the basic training complete, I really enjoy the work.
-There are a lot of opportunities here even for associates.
-A couple of opportunities I’ve taken part in are leading our summer intern project and a research project for our Capital Markets Division.
+A couple of opportunities I’ve taken part in are leading our summer intern project and, currently, working for our Capital Markets Division.
 FCA is a good place to put down some roots.”